SamirRachidZaim/binomialRF/README.md

 library(binomialRF)
 ```

-# Installing from BioConductor
+# Installing from CRAN

-Alternatively, the binomialRF R package has been submitted to BioConductor, and, upon availability, you will be able to install as follows:
+Alternatively, the binomialRF R package has been submitted to CRAN, and, upon availability, you will be able to install as follows:

 ```
-BiocManager::install("binomialRF")
+install.packages('binomialRF')
 ```

 # References: